 Dame Whina built her own urban marae in Epsom and one of Ms Murphy's goals is to "build her marae back up" into a well-used venue.

-She says any money raised from the documentary will go towards the marae.
+She says any money raised will go towards the marae.

-The deadline to reach Ms Murphy's fundraising target is August 28 at 6pm.
+The deadline for the fundraising target is August 28 at 6pm.
 Go to pledgeme.co.nz/321 to donate.